spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 <InfoBox>

-Rough - revise: Any SSH keys in case you need to remote into the host cluster.
+SSH keys that you provide allow you to access the host cluster remotely for maintenance purposes.
 To learn about basic vi commands, check out [vi Commands](https://www.cs.colostate.edu/helpdocs/vi.html).

 </InfoBox>